-Our five Maternity Mentors are representative of local refugee and migrant communities and have been vital in developing links with women in those communities.
-The Maternity Mentors provide accessible and culturally appropriate drop-in groups, workshops and information so that pregnant women and new mothers have all the information they need to give their baby the best start in life.
+Our Family Mentors represent local refugee and migrant communities and their lived experience has proved important in gaining the trust women in their communities.
+The Mentors provide accessible and culturally appropriate drop-in groups, workshops and information so that pregnant women and new mothers have all the information they need to give their baby the best start in life.
 They provide bilingual support, help women sign up with GPs and fill out forms and provide advocacy in healthcare appointments if needed.
 Our aim is to help women stay well during and after their pregnancy as well as understand how the health system works.
 We also promote good physical health and put on special classes as well as raising awareness of mental health issues such as post-natal depression.

-If you want to refer someone to our service please use this form
+If you want to refer someone to our service please use this form.